 - Online gambling is a very high margin, low-cost activity for gambling operators, and few people are employed specifically in this industry.
 Other industries where would-be gamblers might spend their money instead ('discretionary alternatives') are much more labour-intensive than gambling.
-Therefore when customers spend money on these discretionary alternatives it creates more value in terms of overall economic activity, jobs created and wages paid out. - The tax revenues from online gambling are slightly larger than they would be for discretionary alternatives.
-This is for two reasons: first, gambling operators are subject to gambling-specific taxes such as the Remote Gaming Duty, while there are no such equivalents in discretionary alternative industries; second, the online gambling industry is more profitable than the discretionary alternatives, so it pays more in corporate tax.
+Therefore when customers spend money on these discretionary alternatives it creates more value in terms of overall economic activity, jobs created and wages paid out. - Online gambling provides similar tax revenue to its discretionary alternatives.
+Since the duty on remote gaming was increased in 2018, online gambling has led to greater tax revenues than the discretionary alternatives would have each year.
+This is principally because Great Britain applies specific duties to remote gaming and betting.
+Additionally, the online gambling industry is more profitable than the discretionary alternatives, so it pays more in corporate tax.
 On the other hand, the discretionary alternatives create more knock-on economic activity which itself produces tax revenue. - The rapid growth of online gambling has been supported by advertising expenditure far greater than in other sectors.
 This indicates both the importance of advertising to reach new gamblers as well as the extent to which revenues earned by online gambling companies is directed towards advertising rather than other avenues which may provide more social value.
 In other words, gambling operators view each new customer or pound spent as sufficiently high margin (from their perspective) that they are willing to spend considerable sums to acquire them. - We do not directly measure the social costs of online gambling, though we understand that these are substantial.